 Your child's coverage under your Federal Employees Health Benefits Program (FEHBP) plan generally terminates 31 days after your child turns 22, even if your child is a full-time student.
-Available only to members who are enrolled in the SAMBA Health Benefit Plan, SAMBA offers you an affordable health plan for your unmarried children ages 22 to 27.
+SAMBA offers members enrolled in the SAMBA Health Benefit Plan affordable health care coverage for your unmarried child age 22 to 27.
 Your child does not have to be a student to be eligible, just wholly dependent upon you for support and maintenance.